Opinion | The West underestimated Ukraine’s bravery. Now, it’s underestimating Russia’s brutality.

 But Ukrainian soldiers are staring down a Russian military that is just getting started.
 A Russian military that keeps erasing Ukrainian cities with indiscriminate cruise-missile and MLRS barrages.
 Ukrainians are willing to fight this war for the West as well as for ourselves — but we can’t do it without the necessary military equipment.

-We need the defensive lethal assistance President Zelensky has requested repeatedly: fighter jets, drones, anti-armor weapons, guns, ammunition, protective equipment.
+We need the defensive lethal assistance President Zelensky has requested repeatedly: fighter jets, air and missile defense systems, drones, anti-armor weapons, guns, ammunition, protective equipment.
 If we don’t get the equipment we need to succeed, Putin won’t stop in Ukraine.
 He will go for NATO next.

 Ukrainian soldiers, citizens and volunteers from around the world are valiantly holding back the Russian invaders, for now.
 The Ukrainian people have shown they can lead the struggle for democracy against tyranny.
 We just need more support.
 To freedom-loving people around the world we say: This is your war, too.
 Help us win it.
 If not, the harshest dictatorship since World War II will triumph over Europe.